NavyaG-lab/Tech-writer/data-users/etl_users/dataset_series.md

 Dataset series data is produced by services by using the [common-ingestion](https://github.com/nubank/common-ingestion) component; please refer to its README to understand its usage and how to integrate it with your service.
 The resulting data is then handled by the *Ingestion Layer* – a set of services linked to the `EVENT-TO-ETL` Kafka topic:

-* The [Riverbend](https://github.com/nubank/riverbend) service is responsible for producing dataset series.
+* The [Alph](https://github.com/nubank/alph) service is responsible for producing dataset series.
 It does so by consuming the `EVENT-TO-ETL` Kafka topic and serialising its messages to `.avro` files suitable for ingestion by Itaipu.
 The dataset-name should be in the format `series/dataset-name`.
-* The [Curva de Rio](https://github.com/nubank/curva-de-rio) service exposes an HTTP endpoint which allows services not connected to Kafka to send data to Riverbend.
+* The [Curva de Rio](https://github.com/nubank/curva-de-rio) service exposes an HTTP endpoint which allows services not connected to Kafka to send data to Alph.

 ## Using Dataset Series